Case Study

 SEO and content structure for organic discoverability

-Trust-building content: patent information, founder credibility, installation footage
+Trust-building content: technical credibility signals, founder expertise, installation footage

 Consultation-focused CTA flow